-I recently wrote about my idea of a restaurant, about how I most prize those few establishments where the chef is actually doing most of the cooking instead of relegating that responsibility to a team of line cooks, poorly paid and anonymous to restaurant guests.
+I recently wrote about my idea of a restaurant, about how I most prize those few establishments where the head chef is actually doing most of the cooking, instead of relegating that responsibility to a team of line cooks who are poorly paid and anonymous to restaurant guests.
 This is usually a function of scale, with smaller BYOB restaurants more likely to have kitchens where the chef is actually cooking.
 For me, the best cooking is a reflection of the personality of a particular cook or chef.

 And so I was delighted when I walked through the doors of Philly BYOB A Mano to find chef Michael Millon at the helm of the open kitchen.

 I had high expectations, owing to Craig LaBan’s glowing review and the repeated recommendation of A Mano from good customers of ours from Philly.

 I was not disappointed.
 The only aspect of the experience less than ideal was the rather deafening noise in the dining room, which made it difficult even to hear my server clearly.
 In every other way, the experience was one of the best dining experiences I’ve had in some time, and I will surely be back soon.

 The menu is divided properly into antipasti, primi, and secondi, and I was delighted to learn that the portions were moderate enough to order all three, which is the intention of the restaurant.
 Excessive portion size is the hardest aspect of dining out these days, both in the US and even in Italy, and it makes multi-course dining challenging to say the least.